1. What’s so great about peonies?

 6. Tree peonies.

-P. suffruticosa is a woody variety that is highly valued in Japan as an ornamental.
+P. suffruticosa is a woody peony that is highly valued in Japan as an ornamental.
 Although the root is extremely hardy, the aboveground parts of the plant are not, so it tends to be rated as a Zone 4 or 5 plant.
-It comes in a wider variety of colours than the herbaceous peonies, including yellow and shades of blue.
+It comes in a wider variety of colours than the herbaceous kinds, including yellow and shades of blue.

 7. Itoh peonies.

 Sometimes called intersectional peonies, these offer the hardiness of herbaceous peonies and the colours of tree peonies.
 Japanese hybridizer Toichi Itoh developed them in the mid-20th century as a cross between the herbaceous and woody peonies.
 He tried over 2,000 hybrids before finding some that he liked, then died before any of his seedlings bloomed.
 Though those seedlings did bloom and were impressive, they were too difficult to propagate for the mass market until recently—in fact, I’ve heard reports of them selling for $1,000 each 20 years ago.
 In 2004, Quebec company Planteck Biotechnologies developed a propagation method that proved successful for the Itohs, bringing them within reach of more gardeners.

 8. Americans but no Canadians.